Melissa Black, Shilling and Black

 In this interview, Melissa tells us about her work in dance, her favourite North east shops, and more…

-Melissa, tell us a bit about you and your connection with the North East.
+Melissa, please tell us a bit about you and your connection with the North East.

 I am from the North East, so have a strong connection to the place, and feel personally invested in the movement and wellbeing community that we have built here. but this hasn’t always been the case.
 I spent years struggling with my connection to Newcastle and always wanted to escape and move away due to a pretty unsettled childhood which left me feeling somewhat apathetic to ‘home’.
 However, this changed when I settled at the coast 13 years ago and fell in love with the North East all over again.